 - Have one main call to action.
 Make it easy for the reader to donate by directing them to a single landing page from your email.
 In one study, click-through rates increased 42% when the number of CTAs in an email decreased from four to just one.
 Multiple CTAs can confuse the reader and dilute the primary purpose of your appeal.
 If you must include secondary calls to action, it’s best to place them at the end of the email.

 - Include compelling visuals.
 Images are equally (if not more) as important as your copy.
 Visuals provide an emotional anchor for the reader and draw their attention.
 Avoid stock photos, especially ones that look overly posed or fake.
 Real images of the people your organization has helped are ideal.

 - Simplify your language.
 Instead of using big words and long, complex sentences, make it easy on your reader who may be skimming quickly on a mobile device or between meetings.
 Aim for an eighth-grade reading level for most messages.
 If you need to include detailed or technical information on (for example) tax deductions for donations, it’s best to place it at the end of the email or include a link where the recipient can learn more.

 The bottom line: these best practices are industry standard, and using them will only improve your open and response rates.
 Within these guidelines, there’s still plenty of room for creativity, innovation, and compelling storytelling.
 Many nonprofit marketers are deeply attached to their mission and, by extension, their content.
 The beginning of a new calendar year is an excellent time to take a step back and really look at your emails from the previous year through the eyes of your donors and prospects.
 Think: if you received this email in your own inbox, would you read it all the way through?
 Would you click and donate?
 The answer should be a resounding yes!

 Looking for support with digital fundraising?
-Please reach out to our Account Manager of Digital Marketing, Natalie, at email@example.com
+Please reach out to our Account Director of Digital Marketing, Adelie, at email@example.com